victorjalonzo/Python-Telegram-Bot-Payment-Methods/README.md

 #Replace it with your Telegram profile link
 PROFILE_LINK="YOUR_PROFILE_LINK"

+#The price of your service or product
+PRICE="YOUR_PRICE YOUR_CURRENCY"

 #Replace it with your payment method.
 If you're not using one of them, remove it.
 PRICE="YOUR_PRICE"
 CASHAPP="YOUR_CASHAPP"